Drawings by Per Nørgaard from family concert

 Idea, adaptation and staging: Jacob Schokking and Gert Sørensen

-What may be, may be ... maybe the python snake sings philosophically in a brand new musical performance.
-Or maybe not entirely new...
-Because the drawings, music and story actually date back to the 1940s.
-Here, two brothers in their early teens created a carefully crafted artistic production that interprets Kipling's classic about how the elephant got his long trunk.
-Among other things, they drew 470 pictures on a long "film roll", wrote down all the lines in sketchbooks and composed the music themselves.
-They made tickets and posters for film screenings at home in their living room.
+The two brothers drew 470 pictures on a long "film roll", wrote all the lines down in notebooks and composed the music themselves.
+They made tickets and posters for film screenings in their living room.
 Every single day they were immersed in the huge project.
-They were completely engrossed.
+They were completely absorbed.

 Participants